 3. The Secretary-General shall, in consultation with the Finance Committee, prepare an independently audited statement of the income and expenditure of the Fund within 90 days of the end of a calendar year for submission to the Assembly and publication on the Authority’s website.

 Note by the facilitator

 This draft regulation does not appear to be particularly controversial among delegations.
 The content outlined for the rules and procedures to be developed seems to be sufficient to allow for the operationalization of the Fund.
 In any case, the use of the term inter alia ensures flexibility, allowing for the inclusion of additional elements as needed during the elaboration of the rules and procedures.

-We have taken note of the concerns expressed by some delegations regarding the need to establish guiding principles that could inform the development of the rules and procedures.
-There are two possible approaches to address this concern:

-Inclusion of principles within the draft regulation itself, building on the proposal already put forward.
-This approach would require delegations to submit concrete written proposals regarding those principles.
-Without such contributions, it will not be possible to advance this option in a meaningful way; or

-Consideration of such principles during the development of the rules and procedures, without including them directly in the regulation.

-Both options remain open for further discussion.

-Note by the facilitator

-This draft regulation does not appear to be particularly controversial among delegations.
-The content outlined for the rules and procedures to be developed seems to be sufficient to allow for the operationalization of the Fund.
-In any case, the use of the term inter alia ensures flexibility, allowing for the inclusion of additional elements as needed during the elaboration of the rules and procedures.